orectique/ChadBot/README.md

 ## ChadBot

-A bot to spam your servers with the phrase 'na he tweaking'.
+A bot to spam your servers with the phrase 'nah he tweaking'.
 ChadBot also changes the nicknames of people with no 'manage messages' permission to 'Chad'.